CEKlopfenstein/CEKlopfenstein/README.md

 - Operating System Design
 - Intro To Data Base Systems
 - Programming Language Design
+- Computers in Society
+- Software Engineering
+- Analysis of Engineering
+- Artificial Intellegence
 <!--
 **CEKlopfenstein/CEKlopfenstein** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.